Guide to Personal Loan Agreements

 A personal loan agreement, as mentioned above, is a document that details exactly what is being agreed to on both sides of a personal loan — lender and borrower.
 At the very least, it will state how much money is being loaned and the terms and conditions of the borrower’s repayment responsibilities.

-But what is a personal loan that is not with a traditional lender?
+But what about a personal loan that is not with a traditional lender?
 Private lenders can be individuals or organizations that make loans to individuals, sometimes without the qualification requirements of traditional lending institutions.
 A private personal loan agreement, specifically, is drafted as part of a private personal loan — one made between a private lender and a borrower.

 Any personal loan agreement is a legally binding document, so it’s important to understand it in full before you apply your signature.